 His fundamental belief that we are called to love God and treat all humans with love and equal justice is at the heart of his ministry.
 When he is not working on making the world a better place, he enjoys music, concerts, and film.
 He is interested in reading books on religion, African American and Gay history, and First Ladies.

 He has concertized throughout the USA and abroad, and several performances have been heard in radio broadcasts of American Public Media’s Pipe Dreams and the nationally syndicated program, With Heart and Voice.
 As a concert artist, he has performed in Westminster Abbey and St. Paul’s Cathedral, London; Barcelona Cathedral, Spain; Grace Cathedral, San Francisco; Washington National Cathedral; Saint Thomas Church Fifth Avenue, New York; Princeton University Chapel; Assembly Hall of the Mormon Tabernacle; Trinity Church on Copley Square, Boston; Cathedral of St. Philip, Atlanta; Cathedral Church of the Advent, Birmingham; Grace Church Cathedral, Charleston; and Christ Church Cathedral, Nashville.
-He has premiered works by prominent North Carolina composers, Kenneth Frazelle and Dan Locklair, and facilitated commissions from Barlow Bradford, David Hurd, Simon Lole, Ned Rorem, and Richard Webster.
+He has premiered works by prominent North Carolina composers, Kenneth Frazelle and Dan Locklair, and has facilitated commissions of new music by Barlow Bradford, David Hurd, Simon Lole, Ned Rorem, and Richard Webster.
 In 2023, under Matthew's leadership, St. Luke's will endeavor to become a national leader in annually commissioning music by underrepresented composers for traditional liturgies of the Episcopal Church.

-He is a member of the Anglican Association of Musicians, American Guild of Organists, and the American Choral Director’s Association, and the Maurice and Marie-Madeleine Duruflé Association.
-He currently serves on the committee for the Atlanta AGO Taylor Organ Competition and chairs the Nominating Committee for the Southeast region of the American Guild of Organists.
-Each summer, he manages the Royal School of Church Music in America’s Carolina Course at Duke University.
+He is professionally affiliated with the Association of Anglican Musicians, American Guild of Organists, American Choral Director’s Association, and the Maurice and Marie-Madeleine Duruflé Association.
+He currently serves on the boards of The Leupold Foundation, Atlanta's Taylor National Organ Playing Competition, and chairs the Nominating Committee for the Southeast region of the American Guild of Organists.
+Each summer, he manages the Royal School of Church Music in America’s Carolina Summer Choral Residency at Duke University.